lodev09/react-native-true-sheet/README.md

 # React Native True Sheet

-The real native bottom sheet
+The real native bottom sheet.

+## Features
+- ✅ Implemented on the native realm.
+- ✅ **_NOT_** your pure JS, (re)animated View.
+- ✅ Clean, fast and lightweight.
+- ✅ Handles your Sscrolling needs, easy.

 ## Installation